ait-testbed/attackmate/docs/source/how.rst

    AttackMate executes real attacks and requires intentionally vulnerable or dedicated test systems.
-Never run AttackMate against systems you do not own or have explicit permission to test.
+Never run AttackMate against systems you do not own or do not have explicit permission to test.

 .. image:: images/attackmate-schema.png